-The Audit Act 1994, as amended, requires that an independent financial auditor be appointed for a period of three years to conduct annual financial audits of the Victorian Auditor General's Office (VAGO).
-The Public Accounts and Estimates Committee ('the Committee') is responsible under the Act for recommending, to both Houses of Parliament, the appointment of a suitably qualified person to undertake the financial audit.
+The Audit Act 1994 requires that an independent financial auditor be appointed for a period of three years to conduct annual financial audits of the Victorian Auditor-General's Office.
+The PAEC is responsible under the Act for recommending, to both Houses of Parliament, the appointment of a suitably qualified person to undertake the financial audit.